US: Technical outage causes major delays for travelers | DW | 16.08.2019

-Customs and Border Protection in the US have confirmed that its agents were obliged to process travelers from abroad using "alternative procedures" while attempts are made to fix technical glitches.
+Customs and Border Protection in the US has confirmed that its agents were obliged to process travelers from abroad using "alternative procedures" while attempts are made at fixing technical glitches.

 Thousands of travelers were disrupted due to the glitch.